-Gemworld International now offers education classes developed and taught by Dr. Cigdem Lule FGA, GG (GIA), Special Projects Manager along with the research team of Gemworld headed up by Stuart Robertson, GG (GIA).
-The aim of these courses is to provide teaching strategies specific to gem market pricing and identification challenges.
-The programs are designed for practicing gemologists, appraisers and industry professionals that buy and sell gemstones.
+Gemworld International offers education classes developed and taught by Çiğdem Lüle, PhD, FGA, GIA GG.
+The aim of these hands-on courses is to provide practical knowledge specific to gem market pricing and identification challenges.
+The programs are designed for practicing gemologists, appraisers and industry professionals that buy, sell and appraise gemstones.

 In addition to the continuing education courses, Gemworld also offers individualized corporate training programs tailored to the specific objectives of the client.
 These programs can vary from one-to-one practical classes, to corporate staff training in areas including gemology, gem identification, take-in procedures and jewelry product knowledge.